FF-Plugins-Archive/FF_SQLite/README.md

 --------------------------------------------------------------------------------------------
 STATE:
 - Exprimental
 - RemoteDatabase is not finished.
 Personally I am not familiar with databases and socket connections.
 So, I can not finish it without help.
 I integrated it for training purpose.
-For products, I suggest OBDC plugins.
+For products, I suggest ODBC plugins.
 - Look at "Issues" before using it !

 USED PLUGINS and DEPENDENCIES